 Unfortunately, many couples begin the divorce process with the best intentions only to later realize they have significant disagreements over many of the “details” such as:

-Even if a divorcing couple disagrees on just one area pertaining to the separation, negative feelings can quickly overwhelm every other issue involvedand by agreeing to one thing up front, you may lose the leverage that that one item could afford you down the road, if the agreement falls apart later.
+Even if a divorcing couple disagrees on just one area pertaining to the separation, negative feelings can quickly overwhelm every other issue involved by agreeing to one thing upfront, you may lose the leverage that that one item could afford you down the road if the agreement falls apart later.

 Divorce is a legal process, and those without any legal training could inadvertently not understand their rights throughout the separation.